Skip to content

 ----

-== Updating the Embedding Store
+== Updating the embedding store

-Once the vector store is created, you can start adding LangChain documents or string data into it.
+Once the embedding store is created, you can start adding LangChain documents or string data into it.
+When adding the data, you have the option to associate identifiers and metadata with it.

-Hazelcast embedding store supports a few ways of adding embeddings and text documents.
+The Hazelcast embedding store supports several ways of adding embeddings and text documents.
+The simplest case is adding a single embedding.
+An identifier is automatically created:

 [source,java]